opencv/opencv/modules/imgproc/doc/histograms.rst

     Find connected components in the resulting picture and choose, for example, the largest component.

-This is an approximate algorithm of the :func:`CAMShift` color object tracker.
+This is an approximate algorithm of the :cpp:func:`CAMShift` color object tracker.

 See Also:
-:func:`calcHist`
+:cpp:func:`calcHist`

 .. index:: compareHist

-.. _compareHist:

 compareHist
 -----------

-.. c:function:: double compareHist( const MatND\& H1, const MatND\& H2, int method )
+.. cpp:function:: double compareHist( InputArray H1, InputArray H2, int method )

-.. c:function:: double compareHist( const SparseMat\& H1,  const SparseMat\& H2, int method )
+.. cpp:function:: double compareHist( const SparseMat& H1,  const SparseMat& H2, int method )

     Compares two histograms.